marcpaterno/devel-notes/conda.md

 ## Do not use Anaconda or Miniconda

-Anaconda and Miniconda have restrictive licensing requirements that make them inappropriate for use at Fermilab.
+Anaconda and Miniconda have restrictive licensing requirements that may make them inappropriate for use at Fermilab.
+In the past, Anaconda Inc. has restricted Fermilab's use of their curated repository.
+While this restriction was eventually lifted, it is hard to be certain that it will never be reinstated.
 Some alternatives work just as well and are fully free software.

 ## Install using Miniforge